 Throughout the quarter, your team members should be measuring their progress.
 In addition, they will be checking in with managers and other team members to boost accountability and solve problems.
 Some OKR practices that occur throughout the quarter include:

-- Weekly check-ins: Each week, teams will come together to discuss progress towards key results.
-This should foster a culture of feedback and learning.
-These meetings also serve to amplify small wins to keep positive momentum toward the objective.
+- Weekly check-ins: Each week, teams will come together to discuss progress toward key results, fostering a culture of feedback and learning

-- Recalibration: Depending on confidence levels and group analysis, teams and OKR owners may adjust their strategy and execution to increase likelihood of meeting key results.
+- Recalibration: Depending on confidence levels and group analysis, teams and OKR owners may adjust their strategy and execution to increase the likelihood of meeting key results

 Common mistakes during the quarter: